 According to celebrity website TMZ.com, the elder Combs saw a coach deriding his son, Justin Combs, a Bruin redshirt junior defensive back, and confronted the coach -- allegedly wielding a kettlebell, a type of weight.

 UCLA football coach Jim Mora issued a statement last month saying he was “thankful that our staff showed the level of professionalism that they did in handling this situation.”
+“This is an unfortunate incident for all parties involved.
+While UCPD continues to review this matter, we will let the legal process run its course ...,” Mora said.

 Justin Combs has made four tackles in seven games over two seasons.
 He posted a photo of himself with his father on Instagram with the caption, “I thank God for having a father that’s always there for me.
 Love you pops!”
 (SOURCE)